Picture this scenario...

 Game over.

-You were lined up at the water and didn't even know it.
+You were lined up directly at the water and had absolutely no idea.

-Check out the video on how to aim in golf because too many players overlook this crucial aspect of the game.
+Watch the video above on how to aim in golf, because far too many players overlook this crucial aspect of golf setup and pay the price on the scorecard.

-(And if you need to grab some Tour Sticks to help with your alignment, you'll find them in our Training Aids store.)
+(And if you need to pick up some Tour Sticks to help with your alignment, you will find them in our Training Aids store.)

 Video Transcription: How to Aim in Golf